-Due to climate change and other devastations at play, some of the more beautiful locations are disappearing or their beauty is undeniably altered.
-Here is a top 6 list of locations you may want to see before they disappear or dramatically change forever.
+Due to a dramatically changing environment, the more beautiful locations are either disappearing or their beauty is undeniably altered.
+Here is a list of locations you may want to visit before they disappear or change forever.

 1. Mount Kilimanjaro, Tanzania.

 Since the first survey of Kilimanjaro’s summit in 1912, a massive 82 percent decline in the glacial ice has occurred.
-Of that 82 percent, 33 percent occurred from 1989 until the present day.
+Of the 82 percent decline, 33 percent occurred from 1989 onwards.

-Reports suggest Mount Kilimanjaro will be ice free within the next two decades, losing an average of a half meter of ice each year.
-It is still uncertain if climate change is to blame for Kilimanjaro’s erosion, but researchers are continuing to investigate the now critical situation.
+Reports suggest Mount Kilimanjaro will be ice free within the next two decades, losing an average of half meter of ice every year.
+It’s uncertain if climate change is to blame for Kilimanjaro’s erosion, but researchers are continuing to investigate the now critical situation.

 2. Venice, Italy.

-It goes without saying that this Italian location is one of the more breathtaking ones for its canals, romance and tradition.
-But for years, the rising waters which make for a spectacular seascape now show no signs of halting, and regular flooding is now an issue.
+It goes without saying that Italy’s number one tourist attraction is one of the more breathtaking ones for its canals, romance and tradition.
+Unfortunately the rising waters which make for a spectacular seascape now show no signs of halting, and regular flooding has become an issue.

-Worrying reports from the Intergovernmental Panel on Climate Change (IPCC) have warned of a rise in sea levels by 30 cm in the 20th century, threatening the medieval city’s very survival.
+Reports from the Intergovernmental Panel on Climate Change (IPCC) have warned of rising sea levels threatening the medieval city’s survival.

 3. Macchu Picchu, Peru.